rfalanga/workflow_dispatch/README.md

 ## Note: about the Environment Input

 The Environment Input will display all environments which have been created in the repo.
 Developers may create their own environments, which may **not** have all the environmental variables your workflow is expecting.
 Keep that in mind.

+## Multiple Inputs

+The multiple inputs workflow, workflow_dispatch_multiple_input_example.yml, has multiple inputs.
+The first is the environment from the previous example.
+The second is a Boolean value for specifying if we want to notify people, using something like Slack or Microsoft Teams.
+Since this is an example app, no such notification is done, but you get the idea.